monsieurPale/BreakFAST/README.md

 >
 > For `impacket`, remote tools such as `GetUserSPNs.py`, `GetNPUsers.py` or `getTGT.py` will receive the same error.
 Same applies to tools such as `evil-winrm` (see [this blog](https://medium.com/@business1sg00d/as-req-roasting-from-a-router-2a216c801a2c)).

 From the DC perspective, this is because armoring comes in the form of a `GPO` indicating to `Fail unarmored authentication requests`, as shown below.
-As such, if we previously got a `TGT/ST` (say for our `Administrateur` account) that is still valid, we cannot use it to emit valid `TGS/AP-REQs` unless we have access to the local system and can use `lsass` to armor our requests.
+As such, even if we previously got a `TGT/ST` (say for our `Administrateur` account or `cifs`) that is still temporaly valid, we cannot use it to authenticate.
 See [this blog](https://dirteam.com/sander/2012/09/05/new-features-in-active-directory-domain-services-in-windows-server-2012-part-11-kerberos-armoring-fast/) for details.

 <img alt="Image from TrustedSec" src="img/gpo.jpg" style="width:100%; height:auto;">